FDA/amia-2017-dataed-hackathon/_episodes/04-figure-hive-plot.md

 # Introduction to Hive Plots

-Large and complex networks are not easily represented by traditional networks visualizations, as they can become cluttered and difficult to interpret.
+Large and complex networks are not easily represented by traditional network visualizations, as they can become cluttered and difficult to interpret.
 [Hive Plots](http://www.hiveplot.net/) are a relatively new method for displaying large network data, where nodes are placed along meaningful axes, providing a quantitative aspect to the visualization that is often lacking in other network representations.

 ## The HiveR Package